 Here are some tips that might help.

-- Remember that the New Year isn’t the only time you can make changes.
+Remember that the New Year isn’t the only time you can make changes.
 Imagine if you set yourself small, achievable goals throughout the year.
-For example, you might want to work on adding a new habit every 3 months.
-By the end of the year, you’ll have 4 new and well-established habits!
+For example, you might want to work on adding a new habit every three months.
+By the end of the year, you’ll have four new and well-established habits!

 - Specific - your goal should be really clear.
 Make your goal as specific as you can.
 Instead of “I want to lose weight”, think about how much weight you want to lose and in what time.
 This will help you think about what you need to do in order to achieve it.

 - Measurable - you should be able to measure your progress against the goal.
 How will you know you are making progress?

 - Achievable - make sure your goal is something you can actually achieve.
 Is telling yourself you’re going to go to the gym 5 days a week when you’re currently not going at all truly achievable?
 Aim for change that is achievable for you.
 If your goal is to eat healthier, make this a gradual change.
 For example, start by replacing unhealthy snacks with more nutritious ones.
 Then once you’ve achieved that, you can move on to another area of your diet, for example eating more vegetables with each meal or cutting down on takeaways.

 It can be really helpful to break your big goal down into smaller goals, for example going to the gym twice a week for the first month, or losing one pound a week or replacing one cup of coffee with a glass of water.
 You can slowly work your way up to bigger changes.
 Make these steps as specific as possible too.
 These smaller goals might not seem like much at first, but they increase your likelihood of sticking to them and being successful with your long-term goal.